 Most shavers take shaving against the grain with a grain of salt but at the same time, people who like an ultra-smooth shave prefer to shave against the grain to get the closest shave possible.
 You will hear a lot of shavers say that shaving with the grain is the safest way to shave your face but at the same time, you will hear others who claim they have been shaving against the grain for years now without getting any cuts or razor bumps.
 You might be tempted to go against the grain yourself while shaving but before you try it make sure you know the pros and cons of shaving with or against the grain.

 The biggest benefit of shaving with the grain is that it is the least irritating way to shave and chances of getting razor burns are low but at the same time the shave you get is not very close.
 While on the other hand shaving against the grain gives you the closest shave possible but at the cost of skin irritation and redness.
+But there are more pros and cons.

 The debate about whether it is better to shave with or against the grain is as old as the act of shaving itself and while the hair on your head might not be growing in a specific direction your beard hairs do grow at an angle.
 So to get the best results from your shave you have to be aware of what direction your hair grows in, how you can avoid getting skin irritation if you decide to shave against the grain and in this article we will let you know about all of these points and more.